 - Give your dog chew toys and perhaps consider dog food specially formulated to address dental disease.

 - You can also provide your pet with chew treats treated with enzymes that help reduce the formation of tartar and calculus.
 The chews do not take the place of brushing but is a great supplement and a treat for your pet.

 The Dangers of Periodontal Disease in Dogs

-If tartar (the non-visible film on teeth) and dental calculus (the visible mineral deposits) are not routinely cleaned from pets' teeth, they can cause gingivitis (painful inflammation of the gums), bad breath (halitosis), periodontal disease, and eventually, tooth loss.
+If plaque (the non-visible film on teeth) and dental calculus (the visible mineral deposits) are not routinely cleaned from pets' teeth, they can cause gingivitis (painful inflammation of the gums), bad breath (halitosis), periodontal disease, and eventually, tooth loss.

 According to data found by Banfield’s Applied Research and Knowledge (BARK) Team, pets with periodontal disease are more likely to be diagnosed with heart disease as well as other forms of bodily organ damage.
 Periodontal disease is shown to have a relationship with heart disease, because bacteria from the mouth constantly enters the blood stream and adheres to the arteries surrounding the heart.